tihmels/tents-and-trees-csp-solver/README.md

 is some room for improvements to increase CSP performance and possibly reduce search effort.

-For example, different heuristics can be applied that influence the precedence of the variables to be selected or the order of the domain values.
-In addition, preprocessing can be used to systematically prune the possible values of the variables according to certain rules before the actual backtracking starts.
-Further improvements can be achieved by constraint propagation, i.e. when a value is assigned to the current variable, any value in the domain of a "future" variable that conflicts with that assignment is (temporarily) removed from the domain.
+For example, different heuristics can be applied that influence the precedence of the variables to be selected or the order of the sampled domain values.
+In addition, preprocessing strategies can be used to systematically prune the possible values of the variables before the actual backtracking starts.
+Further improvements can be achieved by applying constraint propagation, i.e. when a value is assigned to the current variable, any value in the domain of a "future" variable that conflicts with that assignment is (temporarily) removed from the domain.

+This web application implements several of the previously mentioned strategies and allows them to be compared with each other.

 ## Heuristics